kejinlu/capimage/README.md

 A python script that generates resizable image with cap insets.
-The script assumes you use Apple's prescribed high-resolution modifier (@2x) to name your high-resolution image.
+The script assumes you use Apple's prescribed high-resolution modifier (@2x) to name your high-resolution image.And the unit of capinsets is point not pixel.

 ##Installation